The FBA Profiler

 Standardization-

-Age and Gender: The chosen standardization sample of 4212 subjects was separated into twelve age/gender groups which were used in the development of the FBA Profiler norms.
+Age and Gender: The chosen standardization sample of 4212 subjects from the formal normative process was separated into twelve age/gender groups which were used in the development of the FBA Profiler norms.
 Table 1.1 shows the total number of subjects in each group.

 Table 1.1